Operation Guava: Convictions

 The conspirators were arrested in December 2010; all nine network members pled guilty and eight were convicted of engaging in preparation for acts of terrorism.

 Three of the nine (Mohammad Shahjahan, Nazam Hussein, and Usman Khan), all from Stoke, were given indefinite prison terms, on account of being considered "more dangerous than the others".
 Nonetheless, an appellate judge determined that this characterisation was "unfair" and their sentences were reduced to between 16 and 17 years' prison each.
 Mohammad Shahjahan had previously been featured in a 2010 documentary produced by the BBC about people called Mohammed, on which he was presented as a former Muslims4UK member.
 Usman Khan later on went on to take part in a Cambridge University rehabilitation programme where he was considered a "poster boy for Britain's anti-radicalisation strategy" and later yet perpetrated the 2019 London Bridge stabbing, when he killed two people and wounded three more.

 The 'lynchpin' of the plot was Mohammed Chowdury, also spelled Chowdhury.

+One of the plotters, Shah Rahman, was released from prison on 6 August 2021 but was later re-imprisoned for opening a secret bank account, a violation of his parole.
+Rahman was again released in 2025.